Le périnée

 Last updated on

-Why does the perineum relax?
+Why does the pelvic floor relax?

 The consequences of this relaxation are multiple: